-- The FY2019 budget was based on expected reimbursement for expenses incurred by the FDIC for the period from July 1, 2017, through June 30, 2018.
-FY2019 actual expenses were, therefore, identical to the FY2019 budget, since the FDIC's reimbursement request was submitted to the Chairperson for review prior to the adoption of the Council's FY2019 budget. - FY2019 actual expenses primarily covered the cost of FDIC staff who worked on Title II rulemaking and resolution planning activities.
+- The FY2020 budget was based on the FDIC's request for reimbursement of expenses incurred by the FDIC for the period from July 1, 2018, through June 30, 2019.
+FY2020 actual expenses were, therefore, identical to the FY2020 budget, since the FDIC's reimbursement request was submitted to the Chairperson for review prior to the adoption of the Council's FY2020 budget. - FY2020 actual expenses primarily covered the cost of FDIC staff who worked on Title II rulemaking and resolution planning activities.

-- The proposed FY2020 budget is based on actual expenses incurred by the FDIC for the period from July 1, 2018, through June 30, 2019.
-Actual expenses were for Title II rule writing and resolution planning, consistent with the FDIC's implementation of its responsibilities under Title II of the Dodd-Frank Act. - As in prior years, the proposed FY2020 budget largely covers the cost of FDIC staff time for employees who worked on Title II rulemaking and resolution planning activities.
-The FDIC's reimbursable expenses decreased from FY2019 to FY2020 primarily because FDIC staff spent more time than anticipated on resolution planning activities that were not reimbursable. - The methodology for determining the FDIC's reimbursable expenses for non-institution-specific Title II resolution planning activities was updated to reflect the smaller number of financial companies subject to enhanced prudential standards under the Dodd-Frank Act as a result of the enactment of the Economic Growth, Regulatory Relief, and Consumer Protection Act.
+- The proposed FY2021 budget is based on actual expenses incurred by the FDIC for the period from July 1, 2019, through June 30, 2020.
+These expenses were for Title II rule writing and resolution planning, consistent with the FDIC's implementation of its responsibilities under Title II of the Dodd-Frank Act. - As in prior years, the proposed FY2021 budget largely covers the cost of FDIC staff time for employees who worked on reimbursable Title II activities.
+The FDIC's reimbursable expenses increased from FY2020 to FY2021 primarily because FDIC staff spent more time on non-institution specific resolution planning activities during the reimbursement period ending on June 30, 2020.
+Key activities during this period included the development of various Title II support agreements as well as the conduct of several exercises and simulations involving both U.S. and foreign regulators. - The methodology for determining the FDIC's reimbursable expenses for non-institution-specific Title II resolution planning activities was updated to reflect the smaller number of financial companies subject to the requirements of the Dodd-Frank Act as a result of the enactment of the Economic Growth, Regulatory Relief, and Consumer Protection Act.